Beer Lovers Guide to the Susquehanna Ale Trail

 Once you've had your crash course in craft beer, head to Mudhook Brewing Company, one of the anchor businesses of Downtown York.
 You'll find a unique selection of eats and brews at this brewpub connected to Central Market House.

-To your south in Dallastown, you'll find the gorgeous Wyndridge Farm.
-Located in the rolling hills of York County, Wyndridge Farm brews six flagship beers and crafty hard ciders, as well as offering up a delicious upscale-casual menu that pairs perfectly with your drink of choice.
+Heading south, you'll find the beautiful properties of South County Brewing Company and Wyndridge Farm.
+South County Brewing Company opened its doors in 2022 and boasts a wide selection of handcrafted beers and a killer kitchen offering salads, sandwiches, pizzas, and more.
+Wyndridge Farm is nestled in the rolling hills of Dallastown and brews six flagship beers and crafty hard ciders, as well as offering up a delicious upscale-casual menu that pairs perfectly with your drink of choice.

 Suggested side stops: You'll find examples of York's creative culture all around the downtown district.
 Take a walk and check out public art that includes murals that tell the story of York to sculptures like The Tinker and a statue of Revolutionary War hero Marquis de Lafayette.
 They're all great spots to snap a selfie!
 The Central Market House is also a favorite stop for lunch on Tuesdays, Thursdays and Saturdays.